Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 # Windows Update Services Blocker (W10 / W11)

  This service stops Windows Update and Windows Update Medic services at the specified intervals.
- If not configured in the wupblocker.conf file, the default value is 60.
+ If not configured in the wupblocker.conf file, the default value is 60 (sec).

  The wupblocker.conf file is a plain text file that should be in the installation directory.
  You have to write in the FISRT LINE of the config file.

- Accepted values (integer): 30-600
+ Accepted value (integer, sec): 30-600
  If value is 0, the service stops itself.

- This value measured in second.

- Service and helper utility written in VB.NET (v4.5)
+ **Service and helper utility written in VB.NET (v4.5)**

  - [Files](#files)